tedneward/Azgaarnoth/Creatures/Ogres.md

 >***Siege Monster.*** The ogre deals double damage to objects and structures.
 >
 >#### Actions
+>***Multiattack.*** The ogre makes two Bash attacks.
+>
 >***Bash.*** Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
-Hit: 15 (2d10 + 4) bludgeoning damage, and the ogre can push the target 5 feet away if the target is Huge or smaller.
+Hit: 15 (2d10 + 4) bludgeoning damage, and the ogre can push the target 5 feet away if the target is a Huge or smaller creature.
 >
+>#### Reactions
->***Block the Path.*** Until the start of the ogre's next turn, attack rolls against the ogre have disadvantage, it has advantage on the attack roll it makes for an opportunity attack, and that attack deals an extra 16 (3d10) bludgeoning damage on a hit.
-Also, each enemy that tries to move out of the ogre's reach without teleporting must succeed on a DC 14 Strength saving throw or have its speed reduced to 0 until the start of the ogre's next turn.
+>***Block the Path.*** When a creature enters a space within 5 feet of the ogre, the ogre makes a Bash attack against that creature.
+If the attack hits, the target's speed is reduced to 0 until the start of the ogre's next turn.
 >

 ---

-## Bolt Launcher
+## Ogre Bolt Launcher
-A bolt launcher carries a gigantic crossbow — a weapon so large it's essentially an ogre-held ballista.
+A bolt launcher carries a gigantic crossbow--a weapon so large it's essentially an ogre-held ballista.
 An ogre bolt launcher can load this immense weapon and loose its deadly missile as quickly as a dwarf handles a crossbow.
-The bolts are so large that few ogres can carry more than a half-dozen at a time, but bolt launchers have been known to uproot small trees or tear beams out of buildings and launch those when their ammunition runs low.
+The bolts are so large that few ogres can carry more than a half dozen at a time, but bolt launchers have been known to uproot small trees or tear beams out of buildings and launch those when their ammunition runs low.

->### Bolt Launcher
+>### Ogre Bolt Launcher
->*Large giant, chaotic evil*
+>*Large Giant, Typically Chaotic Evil*
 >___
 >- **Armor Class** 13 (hide armor)
 >- **Hit Points** 59 (7d10 + 21)